infomap module¶

 node_id

-, where each state node represents a different memory constraining the random walker.
+, where each state node represents a different constraint on the random walker.
 This enables overlapping modules, where state nodes with the samenode_id

 end up in different modules.
 However, the state nodes with the samenode_id